oslabs-beta/Lighthouse/README.md

 # Monitoring

 A minimal GUI provides clear and custom visualization of cluster peformance and health.
+Users are able to see what they want to see, how they want to see it - performance can be represented in several ways, including scatter plots, pie charts, or traditional graphs.

 # Writability